francofaa/digital-garden-jekyll-template/_wikis/1_argot/_drafts/Argot The Contracts.md

 ## The Dinner Party (Same Night)
 You enter the villa and the clues are all there.
 The three headed mosaic featuring a panther leopard tiger
-- Ralos (Ralos is explicitly served lobster).
+- Ralos (Ralos is explicitly served lobster)
-- Armand
-- Hespero
-- the Bakasura
-- the Duchess Serena
-- Leandro
-- Calantha
+- Ambassador Kaolina
 - Nestor
-- Ambassador Kaolina
 - Odoacer
 - the rest of the surviving Ten Generals
 - all of the City Council are present
+- Calantha

+- Armand
+- Leandro
+- Hespero

+- the Duchess Serena
+- the Bakasura

 Dinner is served.
 Greek salad , lobsters, skirt steaks, and risotto.
 The chef emerges , and he is a refugee from telens that hespero met